SbongileM/CODSOFT/README.md

 root, square and parenthesis were added.
 The calculator can evaluate more than just two numbers.</p>

 3. Rock-Paper-Scissors
-<p>This project aims to create a user-friendly interface with clear instructions and
-feedback with the following functionalities:</p>
+This project aims to create a user-friendly interface with clear instructions and feedback with the following functionalities:
 - Prompts the user to choose rock, paper, or scissors and generates a random choice for the computer.
 - Determines the winner based on the user's choice and the computer's choice, using the game rules displayed on the home window.
 Rock beats scissors, scissors beat paper, and paper beats rock.